gwtbootstrap/gwt-bootstrap/readme.md

 * Download the zip, extract and add the folder as external source to the build path.
 * Add `<inherits name="com.geekvigarista.gwt.bootstrap.BootStrap"/>` to your *.gwt.xml file.

+# UiBinder

+You can use the widgets in UiBinder:

+`<b:Button ui:field="button" icon="heart" options="info mini">Testbutton</b:Button>`

+The names of icon and options are the same as in Bootstrap without the preceding "icon-"/"btn-".